Higher Education Reform - Student FAQs

 The Government will consult students, higher education providers and other stakeholders in the second half of 2017 to determine the length of scholarships.

-I’m currently enrolled or thinking about enrolling in a combined Bachelor/Master degree.
+I’m thinking about enrolling in a combined Bachelor/Master degree.
 How do the changes to postgraduate CSPs affect me?

 At present, combined undergraduate/postgraduate courses are treated as undergraduate courses and therefore the Commonwealth supported places for these courses are demand driven.
-The Government will change legislation so that the postgraduate component of a combined undergraduate/postgraduate course is treated as a postgraduate course.
+The Government will change legislation so that these courses are treated as postgraduate courses from 1 January 2019.

-From 1 January 2019, you will need to apply for and be awarded a scholarship place if you want to access a CSP for the postgraduate component of a combined undergraduate/postgraduate degree.
+From 1 January 2019, you will need to apply for and be awarded a scholarship place if you want to access a CSP.

 In 2019 the Australian Government will implement a ‘student-centred’ model for the distribution of postgraduate coursework places, ensuring the places are used at the institutions where students want to study.